 A Quick and Easy Kitchen Floor Project You Can Do

-This past weekend I got myself a new kitchen floor and a great sense of accomplishment as I installed my new vinyl tile flooring all by myself.
-I've been wanting a new floor for 15 years, and now after spending $100 and about six hours time, I'm wondering why I waited so long.
+This past weekend I got myself a new kitchen floor, and a great sense of accomplishment, as I installed my new vinyl tile flooring all by myself.
+I've wanted a new floor for 15 years, and now after spending $100 and about six hours of work, I'm wondering why I waited so long.
 I used these peel and stick tiles, and that's about as easy as it gets.

 Husbands Don't Know Everything

 I have been trying for years to get my husband to install a new kitchen floor for me.
 He envisioned it as part of a whole kitchen remodel, which of course meant a lot of money and pushed it years down the road.
 Meanwhile, I've been living with this ugly floor that never looks clean, no matter how much I clean it.

 I finally decided to take matters into my own hands.
 He warned me that these cheap tiles wouldn't last long and said I was wasting my time.
 I was undeterred by that; I was tired of waiting.
 Once the floor began to take shape, he was actually impressed by how much better it looked, and now he says he doesn't know why I waited so long.

 I do have to give him credit for advising me about how to lay out the tiles, that was very helpful of him.